Find Your Tour

 Trek Namche Bazzar to Thyanboche 3.810m, Overnight stay in Thyangboche, LODGE STAY ACCOMMODATION.

-Day 7 : Trek Tangboche to Pangboche
+Day 7 : Trek Tangboche to Pangboche, Overnight stay in Lodge.

 Food